 - Buildings last a long time, well beyond the time horizons of their creators, with many players involved in different roles. - As building users, the whole population has an interest in them working better in every respect. - Now we want to improve the performance of the new, and particularly the existing stock, especially (but by no means only) in terms of energy and carbon.
-BUT ... - the feedback loop from performance in use to construction and policymaking is poorly closed, a disastrous oversight.
+BUT ... - feedbacks loop from performance in use to design, building and policymaking are poorly closed, a disastrous oversight.

 SO DO WE UNDERSTAND WHAT WE ARE DOING?
-BPE TO THE RESCUE ?
+BPE TO THE RESCUE?